electron/electron/docs/api/browser-window.md

 * `visible` Boolean

 Sets whether the window traffic light buttons should be visible.

-This has no effect when `titleBarStyle` is set to `customButtonsOnHover`.
+This cannot be called when `titleBarStyle` is set to `customButtonsOnHover`.

 #### `win.setAutoHideMenuBar(hide)`